-Ai Weiwei was born in 1957 in Beijing where he lives and works.
+Ai Weiwei in Beijing where he lives and works.
 He attended Beijing Film Academy and later, on moving to New York (1981–1993), continued his studies at the Parsons School of Design.
 Major solo exhibitions include Royal Academy of Arts, London (2015), Martin Gropius Bau, Berlin (2014), Indianapolis Museum of Art, Indianapolis (2013), Hirshhorn Museum and Sculpture Garden, Washington D.C.
 (2012), Taipei Fine Arts Museum, Taiwan (2011), Tate Modern, London (2010) and Haus der Kunst, Munich (2009).
 Architectural collaborations include the 2012 Serpentine Pavilion and the 2008 Beijing Olympic Stadium, with Herzog & de Meuron.
 Among numerous awards and honours, he won the lifetime achievement award from the Chinese Contemporary Art Awards in 2008 and the Václav Havel Prize for Creative Dissent from the Human Rights Foundation, New York in 2012; he was made Honorary Academician at the Royal Academy of Arts, London in 2011.
 Most recently, he was awarded the Ambassador of Conscience Award from Amnesty International in 2015.